 Welcome to K-State Civil Engineering!

 Civil engineers impact our lives every day.
 They play a key role in sustaining society by supplying clean water for household and commercial use; treating waste to minimize human impact on the natural environment; managing water resources for municipal and agricultural use for generation of clean and renewable hydro-power, and for transportation and recreation; connecting large and small communities through a reliable network of roads, highways and bridges; facilitating the free movement of food, fuel, goods and people via pipelines, highways, railways, ports and airports; providing shelter to growing urban populations; and restoring critical infrastructure after natural or man-made disasters.

 It's indeed a great time to be a civil engineer.
-Recent advances in computing, information systems, sensors, materials and biotechnology will help civil engineers deliver innovative solutions that help meet the need for a high quality of life while simultaneously sustaining precious natural resources and the environment.
-At the same time, civil engineers have to meet the societal demand of sustainability and resiliency of our civil infrastructure.
+Recent advances in computing, information systems, sensors, materials and biotechnology allow civil engineers to deliver innovative civil infrastructure solutions that help meet the need for a high quality of life while simultaneously sustaining precious natural resources and the environment.